-On Thursday evening at 21:30 is when lovelorn singles wearing red turn to Trimurti, the god of love, with offerings of red roses – all in the name of love, and in the hope that they will meet their eternal sweethearts.
-The shrine is a landmark in front of CentralWorld, and was recently slightly moved (at great expense) to make way for recent renovations.
+Trimurti Shrine in Bangkok is where lovelorn singles wearing red turn up every Thursday evening at 9.30pm.
+They pay their respects to Trimurti, the god of love, with offerings of red roses – all in the name of love, and in the hope that they’ll meet their eternal sweethearts.
+The shrine is a landmark in front of CentralWorld in the Siam area of Bangkok.

-The deity is a gold statue of a human body with two heads and four arms.
-The heads are one on top of the other, and the lower head has four faces.
-Built in 1989, the Trimurti Shrine is on a raised platform, sheltered by a dome on four pillars with elaborately carved gables at the four sides.
+The deity is a gold statue of a human body with 2 heads and 4 arms.
+The heads are one on top of the other, and the lower head has 4 faces.
+Built in 1989, the Trimurti Shrine is on a raised platform, sheltered by a dome on 4 pillars with elaborately carved gables at the four sides.

 - BTS: Chidlom or Siam